SNES-Dev/SNES-Dev/docs/abi.md

 This section applies to all rust implementations that conform to this abi.

 The extern"C" and extern"system" abis are equivalent to the C Calling Convention documented above.
 The extern"platform-intrinsic" abi is reserved for future extensions, but should otherwise be treated as equivalent.
 Rust implementations shall define the extern"w65-interrupt" abi, to correspond to the Interrupt Calling Convention defined above.
 All other abis are not specified by this document and excluding the extern"Rust", extern"rust-call", and extern"rust-intrinsic" abi, programs that conform to this ABI shall not use such abis.
-This ABI imposes no requirements that implementations forbid those abis.
+This ABI imposes no requirements that implementations forbid or diagnose the use of such abis.

 #### LCRust Versioned ABI